Hexatona/AITTSMaker/readme.txt

 By using this software you agree to the terms in license.txt.

+VERSION 2!

+New features:
+	+ No longer creates thousands of files!
+No longer needs FFMPEG!
+Works entirely in Memory!
+	+ Slightly better at not hallucinating at the end of sentences!
+Still messes up for like single word prompts though sometimes.
+	+ Automatically prevents prompts that are too long that fizzle out!

 How to use

 1)  Install miniconda, and run it